OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 * **Comment** -- any other information about the water provider

 Each type of identifier also contains a data column of the same name with the word "Flag" added to the column name.
 These columns are an indication of data status as it relates to missing data.
 The following conventions are used:
-* G = ID is a known/good value.
+* G = Value is known/good.
-* g = ID is an estimated (but good) value.
-The associated ID cell is also highlighted in yellow.
+* g = Value is estimated (but good).
+The associated cell is also highlighted in yellow.
-* N = ID is not applicable for the provider and a blank cell is expected.
+* N = Value is not applicable for the provider and a blank cell is expected.
-* M = ID is known to be missing in original source and therefore a blank cell indicates that a value cannot be provided.
+* M = Value is known to be missing in original source and therefore a blank cell indicates that a value cannot be provided.
-* m = ID is estimated to be missing.
-The associated ID cell is also highlighted in gray.
+* m = Value is estimated to be missing.
+The associated cell is also highlighted in gray.
-* z = ID is unable to be confirmed.
+* z = Value is unable to be confirmed.
 A value is possible but cannot be confirmed one way or the other.
-The associated ID cell is also highlighted in orange.
+The associated cell is also highlighted in orange.
 * x = OWF has not made an attempt to populate the cell at this time.
 The value is missing because OWF has not attempted to find the value.
 The associated cell is also highlighted in black.
 * C = BNDSS_ID has been newly created based on BNDSS_ID naming conventions (applies to BNDSS IDs only)
 * D = ID is a known/good value but provider has dissolved (currently applies only to BusinessEntity_ID)